metio/pasejo/README.md

 # pasejo

-passage re-implementation in Rust for teams.
+passage re-implementation in Rust for teams. **WORK IN PROGRESS** - This will eat your data and burn the seas.

 ## Usage